BeholdingEye/qnrwp_a/res/README.md

 16. **Popout Slider**

   Container for UI items that are hidden on page load, but on click of a button slide out from a window edge.
 By default set up for revealing a mailing subscription form, but can be adjusted for menu drawers etc. Callbacks may be defined for showing and hiding.

+17. **Thumb Strip**

+  Scrolling strip of thumbnail cells, bounded by next and previous navigation arrows.
+The strip may be horizontal or vertical.
+Scrolling is nicely animated, centering the clicked cell.